ipfs/ipfs-blog/src/_blog/bybit-hack.md

 date: 2025-02-28
 permalink: /2025-could-ipfs-prevent-bybit-hack/
 title: 'Could IPFS have prevented the Bybit hack?'
-description: 'An examination of content verification and the role IPFS could have played in preventing the $1.4B Bybit hack, examining layered security and practical solutions for dapp developers.'
+description: 'The Bybit hack revealed several security failures, this post examines the role of IPFS in preventing the hack and practical solutions for dapp developers.'
 author: Daniel Norman
 header_image: /2022-ipfs-gateways-1.png
 tags: